 Intensive treatment is between 10-30 hours of therapy weekly over several weeks.
-This treatment schedule means that many therapy hours are provided in a concentrated manner over a shorter period of time.
-If you receive one month of outpatient speech-language therapy for two hours per week, it equals a total of 8 hours of therapy.
-At The Aphasia Center, 10 hours of therapy would be provided over 2 days– not one month.
-With constant cutbacks on speech therapy services, it may take even longer than one month to receive 10 hours of therapy.
+We concentrate many therapy hours over a shorter period of time.
+For example, one month of outpatient treatment for two hours per week equals 8 hours of therapy.
+At The Aphasia Center, you would receive 10 hours of therapy over 2 days– not one month.
+This concentrated therapy over time allows you to cover a lot more ground.

 Intensive treatment produces larger effects because we can practice a larger range of skills over a greater amount of time.
-To make more improvements over a shorter period of time, intensive schedules are recommended.
+To make more progress faster over a shorter period of time, intensive schedules are recommended.

 What can I expect to gain from intensive aphasia treatment?